Citation, DOI & article data

-EBV is in the herpesvirus class.
+The epstein-Barr virus is in the herpesvirus class and is also called human herpesvirus 4.
 It is thought to be spread primarily through a person-to-person route through salivary secretions.
-The EBV virus infects B-cells in the lymphoid tissue.
+The Epstein-Barr virus infects B-cells in the lymphoid tissue.
 Like other herpes viruses, it becomes a lifelong chronic infection with periodic shedding of virus.

 Elevated transaminases are occasionally seen.

-Diagnosis is usually through serum lab work which would show lymphocytosis and a positive heterophile antibody test.
+Diagnosis is usually through serum lab work which shows lymphocytosis and a positive heterophile antibody test.
 Imaging is usually not necessary, but certain findings on imaging can be suggestive:

 - splenic infarction has been reported 3

 - generalized lymphadenopathy, including cervical lymphadenopathy

 - tonsillar enlargement